Cambria: Food, Drinks, Lodging, Hikes & Sunsets in this Coastal Town

-Cambria is often overlooked in the beautiful drive up Highway 1 due to it being so close to San Luis Obispo and Morro Bay in the South and Big Sur in the North.
-However, doing that is a bad idea as the city really is a hidden gem along the California coast, with so much to offer the weary wanderer.
-If you are looking for ideas of what to do in Cambria allow me to help you with this post, everything from food and drinks to adventures is covered.
+Cambria is often overlooked in the beautiful drive up Highway 1 due to it being so close to San Luis Obispo and Morro Bay in the south and Big Sur in the north.
+However, doing that is a bad idea as the city is a hidden gem along the California Coast, with so much to offer the explorer.
+If you are looking for ideas of what to do in Cambria, allow me to help you with this post, everything from food and drinks to adventures is covered.
 My recommendations for Cambria have been updated in a post from 2019 that you can read here.

 For coffee, the best spot if Cambria Coffee Roasters, which roasts its own coffee and has lots of seating and free wifi.
-A great spot to start your morning.
+It is a great place to start your morning.

-For breakfast I recommend the Redwood Cafe, it has all of the traditional breakfast options in large quantities.
-I always get an omelette and hash browns and they give you enough food that you can even skip lunch.
+For breakfast, I recommend the Redwood Cafe, it has all of the traditional breakfast options in large quantities.
+I always get an omelet and hash browns, and they give you enough food that you can even skip lunch.

-For lunch, my favorite place is Robin’s in the downtown.
-It has a rather eclectic menu with lots of different things on it but you really can’t go wrong with the salmon bisque and sandwich meal and the home-made potato chips and cauliflower dipping sauce.
-It’s one of the oldest restaurants in Cambria and you can easily see why it has done so well.
+For lunch, my favorite place is Robin’s in downtown.
+It has a rather eclectic menu with lots of different things on it, but you really can’t go wrong with the salmon bisque and sandwich meal and the home-made potato chips and cauliflower dipping sauce.
+It’s one of the oldest restaurants in Cambria, and you can easily see why it has done so well.

-For dinner it doesn’t get better than the Black Cat Bistro for me.
-The food is exceptional and even though the price is expensive it is worth it.
+For dinner, it doesn’t get better than the Black Cat Bistro for me.
+The food is exceptional, and even though the price is high, it is worth it.
 Stick with the scallops and the grilled caesar salad.

-In Cambria, I am really stuck on Linn’s for desert.
-There are so many good choices here but the best by far is the Olallieberry pie, it is ridiculously good.
+In Cambria, I am stuck on Linn’s for dessert.
+There are so many good choices at Linn’s, but the best by far is the Olallieberry pie, it is ridiculously good.
 I often find myself taking an entire pie home.

-As the only actual winery you can visit in the city of Cambria this is an easy recommendation.
-It is a beautiful area with rolling hills, a big farm and ample seating, plus the wine is really good.
-Tasters are 7 dollars but if you are looking for a glass then I recommend the Zinfandel.
+As the only actual winery you can visit in the city of Cambria, this is an easy recommendation.
+It is a beautiful area with rolling hills, a big farm, and ample seating, plus the wine is delicious.
+Tasters are 7 dollars, but if you are looking for a glass, then I recommend the Zinfandel.

 Cambria Brewing Company